 A 6 hours drive from Bhubaneswar through the coastal highway following the Google Map brought us to a place that was in the middle of nowhere.
-We were in the northern most part of Andhra Pradesh overlooking the high hills of Odisha’s Eastern Ghats.
+We were in the northernmost part of Andhra Pradesh overlooking the high hills of Odisha’s the Eastern Ghats.
 The narrow semi-tar road came to an abrupt end.
 But the Google Map was still indicating to drive further.
 We did not know what to do next.
-Upon asking the villagers they told – how travellers like us are often fooled by the technology driven world while driving to Puttasingi, the heart of Lanjia Saura kingdom.
+Upon asking the villagers they told – how travellers like us are often fooled by the technology-driven world while driving to Puttasingi, the heart of Lanjia Saura kingdom.
 We turned back and drove for 7 km and then hit the Main Road.
-Then we drove in a different direction and passed by several small villages and towns, tribal and non-tribal on serene Andhra –Odisha boarder.
+Then we drove in a different direction and passed by several small villages and towns, tribal and non-tribal on serene Andhra –Odisha border.

 After a two hour drive through plains and ghats we got the first sight of Lanjia Saura habitat in deep interiors and mountains of the Eastern Ghats that once used to be inaccessible.
 The drive was scenic on the highway.